Loved Me Back to Life: Promotion

-After a little promotion of the first single "Loved Me Back to Life" in the United States in September 2013, another new track, "Somebody Loves Somebody" premiered on 17 October 2013.
-The official audio of "Somebody Loves Somebody" was released onto Dion's Vevo channel on 22 October 2013.
-On 29 October 2013, the official audio of "Incredible" (duet with Ne-Yo) was released as well.
-On 5 November 2013, two more tracks were uploaded on Vevo: "Water and a Flame" and "At Seventeen".
-And on 3 December 2013, the audio of "Breakaway" was added as well.
-A few videos of making the songs were also posted on Vevo.
+After limited promotion of the first single, "Loved Me Back to Life", in the United States in September 2013, another new track, "Somebody Loves Somebody", premiered on 17 October 2013.
+The official audio of "Somebody Loves Somebody" was released on Dion's Vevo channel on 22 October 2013.
+On 29 October 2013, the official audio of "Incredible" (a duet with Ne-Yo) was also released.
+On 5 November 2013, two additional tracks were uploaded to Vevo: "Water and a Flame" and "At Seventeen".
+On 3 December 2013, the audio of "Breakaway" was added.
+Several behind-the-scenes videos were also posted on Vevo.

-Dion started promoting her album in the United States.
-On 28 October 2013, she performed "Somebody Loves Somebody" and "Water and a Flame" on The Today Show and "Loved Me Back to Life" on Late Night with Jimmy Fallon.
-She performed "Loved Me Back to Life" on The View on 30 October 2013.
-Additionally, Dion gave an intimate club performance at the Edison Ballroom in New York City on 29 October 2013 which was broadcast on 1 November 2013 on QVC.
-She performed her old hits and few new songs, including "Loved Me Back to Life", "Water and a Flame" and "At Seventeen", and the concert received great reviews.
+Dion began promoting the album in the United States.
+On 28 October 2013, she performed "Somebody Loves Somebody" and "Water and a Flame" on The Today Show, and "Loved Me Back to Life" on Late Night with Jimmy Fallon.
+She also performed "Loved Me Back to Life" on The View on 30 October 2013.
+Additionally, Dion gave an intimate club performance at the Edison Ballroom in New York City on 29 October 2013, which was broadcast on 1 November 2013 on QVC.
+She performed older hits and several new songs, including "Loved Me Back to Life", "Water and a Flame", and "At Seventeen", and the concert received positive reviews.
 On 6 November 2013, Dion performed "Somebody Loves Somebody" on The Dr. Oz Show.
-In Canada, she sang "Loved Me Back to Life" and "Incredible" with Ne-Yo on Le Banquier on 3 November 2013.
+In Canada, she performed "Loved Me Back to Life" and "Incredible" with Ne-Yo on Le Banquier on 3 November 2013.